Swanson-Hysell-Group/2020_large_igneous_provinces/README.md

     * Uses a Python 3 kernel to visualize modern climatological data and estimate the latitudinal width of the tropical rain belt.
 * **recon_tools.py**
     * Contains functions that assist in analysis/visualization of paleogeographic reconstructions.
+* **LIP_python2.yml**
+    * Contains the full computational environment that was used to execute the Jupyter notebooks that require a Python 2 kernel.
+* **LIP_python3.yml**
+    * Contains the full computational environment that was used to execute the Jupyter notebooks that require a Python 3 kernel.

 ### Data